Legion56/Counting-ICCV-DSSINet/README.md

 We will release the model reported on our paper, links on the performance session.
 #### Tips
 We train and test the UCF-QNRF dataset with its original resolution.
-   During training, to fit in memory, we pre-crop images to non-overlap or less-overlap image patches(still with high resolution) and iterate through images via randomly choose one patch with prior to dense patches, follow by other data augment on the fly.
+   During training, to fit in memory, we pre-crop images to non-overlap or less-overlap image patches(in high resolution) and iterate through images via randomly choose one patch with prior to dense patches, follow by other data augment on the fly.
    During testing, images are croped to strictly non-overlap patches and add up the predicted count as the final estimation.